Find Schools

 The states with the most job growth for Computer Hardware Engineer are North Dakota, Tennessee, and Washington.
 Watch out if you plan on working in Minnesota, Idaho, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Computer Hardware Engineer Average Salary
+Computer Hardware Engineer Salary

-The typical yearly salary for Computer Hardware Engineers is somewhere between $66,700 and $172,630.
+Computer Hardware Engineers make between $66,700 and $172,630 a year.

 undefined